helkey/url-shorten/README.md

 resent requests in cache.

-### Application Containers
+### Cloud Hosting
-Containers have become popular for ensuring consistency between development and release cycles, and local and cloud-based deployment.

-Docker is often used for its benefits of container management, including platform independence and ease of managing resources.
-Docker is commonly pairing with many application provisioning system.

-AWS AMIs

 ### Cloud-Based Application Provisioning
-This URL shortener is implemented using Terraform for Cloud Worker orchestration, and depolyed in an AWS cloud environment.
+This URL shortener is implemented using Terraform for Cloud Worker orchestration, and deployed in an AWS cloud environment.
 Terraform was chosen as a provisioning solution based on being an open source, cloud agnostic provisioning tool.
 Terraform uses a declarative method for specifying deployments, which clearly documents existing state of deployed infrastructure.
 Declarative provisioning is easier to operate correctly and reliably than using a procedural approach, for example as provided by Chef and Ansible.

+### Application Deployment
+Containers have become popular for ensuring consistency between development and release cycles, and local and cloud-based deployment.
+Docker is often used for its benefits of container management, including platform independence and ease of managing resources.

+AWS AMIs

+### Address Range Database

-### High-Availability Databases
+### URL Database
-The
+In a commercially successful URL shortener, the service has competition offering free services which puts some limit on customer value.
+A URL shortener without a free tier probably could not compete successfully with services providing a free tier.
+A free URL shortening service acts as advertising for enterprise customers, as most users become familiar with the service when copy/pasting in shortened links provided by others.

-The URL database needs to be fairly high reliability, but cost is also a critical issue.
+The URL database needs to be fairly high reliability, but cost is probaby the dominant issue.
-The volume of writes and reads is high, and the service has free competitors which puts some limit on customer value.
+The volume of database writes and reads is high, so operational costs are high.
+As a result, a managed database might not be feasible.

-The key-value database is implemented in a distributed open-source key-value store *etcd*, which is written in Go, and uses the Raft consensus algorithm.
+The required URL mapping could be implemented in a distributed key-value database.
+A promising implementatin would be the open-source *etcd* database, written in Go, which uses the Raft consensus algorithm.
 Other distributed key-value stores include Aerospike, ArandoDB, BoltDB, CouchDB, Google Cloud Datastore, rediisHbase, and Redis. https://www.g2.com/categories/key-value-stores

+For convenience, the initial database implementation is in PostgreSql, which is widely supported by cloud computing systems and by container management systems.

-### Key-Value Database Sharding
+### URL Database Sharding
 Database access to store the mapping from shortened URLs to URLs can be a bottleneck for performance, limiting the scalability of popular web-based application.

 Database sharding allows the generated data to be split across multiple databases, reducing the load on each database.
 Here database sharding is implemented as a key part of the software architecture.
-Database sharding, together with using Kubernetes to scale resources, should allow this URL shortener implementation to scale to high levels of use.
+Database sharding, together with scalable cloud workers to scale resources, should allow this URL shortener implementation to scale to levels of use similar to commercial competitors (Bit.ly and others)

 ### System Capacity Scalability